All Episodes

 Of course.

-Very next cover.
+Very nice cover.

-It's a color picture of Al Gore looking off in the distance at a probably a shaky future.
+It's a color picture of Al Gore looking off in the distance at probably a shaky future.

-And the caption is the last temptation of Al Gore.
+And the caption is, The Last Temptation of Al Gore.

 You know the reference.

-The last temptation of Al Gore.
+The Last Temptation of Al Gore.

 They were talking about his temptation to run.

-But they're obviously quoting uh look Martin Scott's easy film.
+But they're obviously quoting Martin Scottese's film.

-But there was a time back when uh when when Time magazine still had uh vestiges of uh good old Henry Luce, that it was pretty down the middle magazine.
+There was a time, and it's long ago, but there was a time back when Time magazine still had vestiges of good old Henry Luce, that it was a pretty down-the-middle magazine.

-It's always media, it's always been uh pro-democrats.
+It's always been pro-Democrats.

-But I mean, they've thrown all that to the wind now.
+I mean, they've thrown all that to the wind now.

-Well, I never And that's because of me.
+And that's because of me.

 It would still be there.

-They're now they've chosen sides always.
+They're now, they've chosen sides always.

-Now they've making it obvious.
+Now they're making it obvious.

 Or Hillary, what does she really believe?